swaptacular/swpt_accounts/protocol.rst

   `FinalizeTransfer`_ message, with zero ``committed_amount``.

-.. [#prepared-records] Note that at some point a `FinalizeTransfer`_ message MUST be sent for each "prepared" `RT record`_, the record's status MUST be set to "finalized", and ``committed_amount`` set the amount committed in the transfer.
+.. [#prepared-records] Note that at some point a `FinalizeTransfer`_ message MUST be sent for each "prepared" `RT record`_, and the record's status MUST be set to "finalized".
 Often this can be done immediately, in which case the RT record will change its status from "initiated", to "finalized" directly.